aolofsson/oh/elink/README.md

 ELINK INTRODUCTION
 =====================================
 The "elink" is a low-latency/high-speed interface for communicating between FPGAs and ASICs (such as Epiphany).
-The interface can achieve a peak througput of 8 Gbit/s (duplex) in modern FPGAs using 24 LVDS signal pairs.
+The interface can achieve a peak throughput of 8 Gbit/s (duplex) in modern FPGAs using 24 LVDS signal pairs.

 ###STRUCTURE